 The department offers undergraduate majors in both political science and international studies.
 And we have just introduced a new pre-law track for undergraduate majors interested in preparing for careers in law.
 We also offer courses that prepare students for competition in Moot Court, Model United Nations, and Model Organization of American States.

 Undergraduates interested in careers in politics, or in simply becoming effective citizens, can take advantage of our Public Service Internship Program, which offers "hands on experience" in governmental and other public organizations; or our Washington Internship Program, which provides academic credit for a summer in our nation's capital.
 Finally, the Bob Bullock Scholars Program allows students to work in the Texas Legislature.

 Our graduate program in political science is growing at a rapid rate.
-We offer a PhD in political science (which has 25 students matriculated this fall, 2010).
+We offer a PhD in political science (which has 25 students matriculated as of summer 2013).
 We also offer Master's Degrees International Relations (MAIR), and Public Policy & Administration (MPPA), as well as the joint Juris Doctor/Master of Public Policy and Administration (JD/MPPA).